5x00/ComfyUI-ChatGPT_4o/README.md

+### Please note that the project is still WIP and may not work as expected for now.

 # ComfyUI-VLM-Captions
 A simple ComfyUI node that let's you use Claude or ChatGPT 4o's VLM capabilities to generate captions/tags for images.